Overview of JSP Directives

 l.
 Extends: Used to inherit the superclass like base layout can be inherited in all pages.

 m.
-Trim Directive Whitespaces: Whether the template text has whitespaces or not, default is false.
+Trim Directive Whitespaces: Whether the template text has whitespaces or not, the default is false.

 2. Include Directive